cncounter/translation/tiemao_2017/12_JVMInternals/12_JVMInternals.md

 ### JVM System Threads

 If you use jconsole or any debugger it is possible to see there are numerous threads running in the background.
-These background threads run in addition to the main thread, which is created as part of invoking <span class="keyword">public static void main(String[])</span>, and any threads created by the main thread.
+These background threads run in addition to the main thread, which is created as part of invoking `public static void main(String[])`, and any threads created by the main thread.
 The main background system threads in the Hotspot JVM are:

-VM thread
+* VM thread
   This thread waits for operations to appear that require the JVM to reach a safe-point.
 The reason these operations have to happen on a separate thread is because they all require the JVM to be at a safe point where modifications to the heap can not occur.
 The type of operations performed by this thread are "stop-the-world" garbage collections, thread stack dumps, thread suspension and biased locking revocation.

-Periodic task thread
+* Periodic task thread
   This thread is responsible for timer events (i.e. interrupts) that are used to schedule execution of periodic operations

-GC threads
+* GC threads
   These threads support the different types of garbage collection activities that occur in the JVM

-Compiler threads
+* Compiler threads
   These threads compile byte code to native code at runtime

-Signal dispatcher thread
+* Signal dispatcher thread
   This thread receives signals sent to the JVM process and handle them inside the JVM by calling the appropriate JVM methods.

 ​